ethereum-optimism/optimism-tutorial/sdk-estimate-gas/README.md

 ### Results

-Here is an example of results from the main Optimism blockchain:
+Here is an example of results from OP Mainnet:

 ```